Paid Family and Medical Leave

 If you are approved for PFML, you are still responsible for making sure your Timesheet is completed during your leave.
 A Leave Request Form is also required.

-A supplemental benefit is a payment from an employer to an employee to make up the difference between their regular wage and the benefit paid by PFML.
+A supplemental benefit is a payment from an employer to an employee to make up the difference between their regular wage and the benefit paid by ESD.
 These payments are in addition to any paid family or medical leave benefits you are receiving.